savannahcarnahan/RPMDrate/README.rst

 RPMDrate is a free, open-source software package for using ring polymer molecular dynamics simulations to compute properties of chemical systems, including, but not limited to, chemical reaction rates.
+This is a fork to test some new codes.

 License
 =======